The Thing - guitar chords and comments

 oh!
 I discovered a ☻ ☻ ☻ right before my eyes

 The ☻ ☻ ☻ may be altered to whatever you want.
 Three drum beats are seemingly usual, but I don't carry a bass drum on my back, like legendary Don Partridge.
 I invented the #¤%& chord instead.
-It MAY be figured out to be BmM11/B (B minor major eleventh, B bass), but that's too sophistical for a busker. #¤%& is better.
+It MAY be figured out to be BmM11/B (B minor major eleventh, B bass), but that's too sophisticated for a busker. #¤%& is better.
 For God's sake, don't use that for ANY other purpose.